-A new partnership formed in debate this school year and opened the opportunity for two members to travel to Lexington, Kentucky to compete in the Tournament Of Champions this April.
+A new partnership formed in debate this school year and opened the opportunity for two members to travel to Lexington, Kentucky, to compete in the Tournament Of Champions this April.
 Juniors Ellie Kim and Ammara Vadiwala have started the year off strong and need one last bid.
 A bid is attained once competitors reach a certain outround (e.g. octafinals, quarterfinals, semifinals, etc.) depending on which tournament they are in.
 Before Kim and Vadiwala qualify for the tournament, they are putting in the work in hopes of securing another victory.

-This is the first time Vadiwala and Kim have worked together as partners; they have competed once before in The Meadows Tournament.
+This is the first year Vadiwala and Kim have worked together as partners; they have competed once before in The Meadows Tournament.
 Niles West Head Debate Coach Nicholas Jennings acknowledged the hard work the new partnership has put in but is ready for the long process that is to come.

 “The Meadows Tournament was Ellie and Ammara’s first tournament together.
 They had competed with different teams earlier this year, but this was their first time as a partnership.
 I think their continuity is their greatest strength.
 As a new partnership, they are developing their style and transitioning roles effectively, though there is still room for further improvement.
 For the remainder of the season, the goal is to secure another bid and qualify to compete at the Tournament of Champions in Lexington, Kentucky this April,” Jennings said.